uwspstar/Side-Projects/JavaScript/从ES6到ES11JS全版本JavaScript语法详解/readme.md

 - https://www.geeksforgeeks.org/node-js-event-loop/
 - https://wsvincent.com/javascript-event-loop/
 - Each browser uses its own engine, but the best known is (`V8`), which is used by Chrome and also powers `NodeJS`!
-- JavaScript is a `single-threaded` language which means it has a single call stack.JavaScript can only do one thing at at time.
+- JavaScript is a `single-threaded` language which means it has a single call stack.
+- JavaScript can only do one thing at at time.

 ---